mwootendev/ngx-translate-plugins/README.md

 Unit tests for the demo application can be run using `yarn run test:app` or `npm run test:app`.
 If you would like a coverage report printed after the test cases execute, use the `yarn run coverage:app` or `npm run coverage:app` scripts.

-Unit tests for the `@ngx-translate/testing` library can be run using `yarn run test:lib` or `npm run test:lib`.
+Unit tests for the `ngx-translate-testing` library can be run using `yarn run test:lib` or `npm run test:lib`.
 For library code coverage, the `yarn run coverage:lib` or `npm run coverage:lib` scripts are also available.